-Students may take summer classes for remediation with approval of their College and Career counselor and the Director of Academic and Learning Support.
-Grades earned in approved remediation courses will be combined with grades earned in fall and spring semesters to determine GPA but will not be used in calculation of Valedictorian candidates.
+Students may take summer classes for remediation with approval of their College counselor and the Director of Academic and Learning Support.
+Grades earned in approved remediation courses will be added to the transcript with grades in all other courses taken earned in fall and spring semesters to determine GPA but will not be used in calculation of Valedictorian candidates.
 All semester "F" grades in courses that are required for graduation need to be remediated prior to returning to Carondelet in the fall of the next academic year unless arrangements for in-house remediation have been made with the Director of Academic and Learning Support.
 All semester "D" grades "D" or "F" grades in elective courses should be remediated in order to remain eligible for a four year college.